odota-php/odota/README.md

 ## Platform support

-Expect has been written on and tested on Ubuntu systems.
-While it ought to work on all Linux systems and Mac OS, this is not tested.
-Windows is not supported, because the use of `stream_select()` on file descriptors returned by `proc_open()` [will fail][php-stream-select] and return `false` under Windows.
+Expect is tested against PHP 5.6, 7.x and HHVM 3.6 on Ubuntu-like systems.
+It should work on common Unixy systems, including Mac OS.
+Windows is not supported, because `stream_select()` on file descriptors returned by `proc_open()` [will fail][php-stream-select] under Windows.

 [php-stream-select]: http://php.net/manual/en/function.stream-select.php